 The Running Experience

 155 teams started and all but 2 finished the BRR2013.
-Each team had between 6 and 12 people running a total of 36 legs ranging from 2 to 10 miles.
+Each team had between 6 and 12 people running ranging from 2 to 10 miles.
 Cake walk, right?
 Yeah, no. To get a sense of what you have to run, head to your nearest dreadmill and crank up the incline until it cannot possibly go any higher.
 Then, find a hydraulic car jack and lift the mill off the ground about two feet.
 Now, tie wooden blocks on your shoes like Short Round did in Indiana Jones and the Temple of Doom, get on the treadmill, and try to run.
 That’s what it’s kind of, sort of like to run in the BRR.
 Almost.

 If you’re more of a math person, nerd on these numbers.
 About 67% of the race is rated as Hard or Very Hard, 6% of the race comes from Mountain Goat climbs, and only a third of the race is considered Easy or Moderate.
 What that boils down to is each person on a 12-person team has (on average) 1 Easy-Moderate run and 2 Hard-Very Hard runs.
 And if they eat a potato in Bakersville they’ll have uncontrollable runs <– zero kidding.